 Internationalization

-Translations are simple JSON files.
-This is a mapping table, the key could be a unique ID or an English string.
+Translations are stored in simple JSON files.
+This is a mapping table where the key is a unique ID or an English string.

 {